-- Does the state (SMHA and SSA) have a plan for coordinating with the criminal and juvenile justice systems Yes No on diversion of individuals with mental and/or substance use disorders from incarceration to community treatment, and for those incarcerated, a plan for re-entry into the community that includes connecting to M/SUD services? - 2.
-Does the state have a plan for working with law enforcement to deploy emerging strategies (e.g. civil citations, mobile crisis intervention, M/SUD provider ride-along, CIT, linkage with treatment services, etc.) to reduce the number of individuals with mental and/or substance use problems in jails and emergency rooms? - 3.
+- Does the state (SMHA and SSA) have a plan for coordinating with the criminal and juvenile justice systems on diversion of individuals with mental and/or substance use disorders from incarceration to community treatment, and for those incarcerated, a plan for re-entry into the community that includes connecting to M/SUD services?
+Does the state have a plan for working with law enforcement to deploy emerging strategies (e.g. civil citations, mobile cricis intervention, M/SUD provider ride-along, CIT, linkage with treatment convices, etc.) - citations, mobile crisis intervention, M/SUD provider ride-along, CIT, linkage with treatment services, etc.) to reduce the number of individuals with mental and/or substance use problems in jails and emergency rooms? - 3.
 Does the state provide cross-trainings for M/SUD providers and criminal/juvenile justice personnel to increase capacity for working with individuals with M/SUD issues involved in the justice system? - 4.
-Does the state have an inter-agency coordinating committee or advisory board that addresses criminal and O Yes No juvenile justice issues and that includes the SMHA, SSA, and other governmental and non-governmental entities to address M/SUD and other essential domains such as employment, education, and finances? - 5.
-Does the state have any activities related to this section that you would like to highlight?
+Does the state have an inter-agency coordinating committee or advisory board that addresses criminal and juvenile justice issues and that includes the SMHA, SSA, and other governmental and non-governmental entities to address M/SUD and other essential domains such as employment, education, and finances? - Does the state have any activities related to this section that you would like to highlight?
 Juvenile Justice: